PALE HORSES

 THE QUANTUM EVASION

 PARIJAH DIARIES 15 It’s not surprising, I suppose.
 To look squarely at what is happening in the world at this time is extremely disturbing, and people have quickly evolved reasons for not doing so — even in my unvaccinated circles.
-At least a couple of people — one vaccinated, one not — have asked me, […]
+There is one argument I’ve come across a number of times which seems to rest […]

 A VACCINE VIETNAM